 Tips for Better Sleep Q&A

 Do you have trouble sleeping?
 Do you always wake up tired?
 If so, then these tips for better sleep from the experts will help you.
 According to a report, more than 50 million Americans suffer from sleep disorders.
 If you believe you are one of them, visit Koala® Centers For Sleep & TMJ Disorders for comprehensive treatment for sleep disorders including sleep apnea, insomnia, and much more.
 For more information, contact us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents: